 Here is the link.
 To access the Jamboard, you need to make a copy.

 Unit rate is an important topic in middle and high school.
 Unit cost (e.g., hamburger meat on sale for $2.39 per pound or you make $13 per hour) is an example of unit rate.
 This post shows how to use unit cost as an effective entry point to learning unit rates.

 First, unit rates and unit costs are common in life.
-Second, in the Common Core State Standards math categories you can see that Ratios and Proportions (which includes unit rate) are a 6th and 7th grade topic and are then replaced by Functions in 8th grade.
-Below is a photo showing a graph of a function you can see that the slope in an application is a unit rate.
+Second, in the Common Core State Standards math categories you can see that Proportional Relationships, and Ratios and Proportions (which includes unit rate) are a 6th and 7th grade topic and are then replaced by Functions in 8th grade.
+The proportional relationships are an entry point for functions.

 I Follow the same steps for ounces or pounds but show how 4 oz is divided into single ounces (in lieu of a pack divided into single items).
 Then the student shops for items that can easily be divided to get a unit cost.

 A follow up to the Jamboard is to have students use a scaffolded chart to shop for items.
 This will help them internalize conceptually what a rate and unit rate are.